-Springtime in Bend should mean taking advantage of warmer weather and enjoying more time outdoors.
-Instead, for many residents, it means putting up with pollen allergies.
+Spring in Bend should mean taking advantage of warmer weather and enjoying more time outside.
+Instead, for many homeowners, it means dealing with pollen allergies.

-If you have allergies, you know how miserable that pollen in your home can make you feel.
-The sneezing, itchy and watery eyes, sinus pain and congestion can leave you exhausted.
-If you have asthma, pollen can also cause wheezing, chest tightness and breathing challenges.
+If you have spring allergies, you know how frustrating that pollen in your home can make you feel.
+The sneezing, itchy and watery eyes, sinus headaches and coughing can leave you exhausted.
+If you have asthma, pollen can also trigger wheezing, chest tightness and breathing problems.

-Your home should be a refuge.
-However, pollen doesn’t stay outside.
-It follows you indoors, creating poor indoor air quality in your Bend home —triggering the allergy symptoms that make you miserable.
+Your home is supposed to be an escape from all that.
+The problem is, pollen does not stay outside.
+It follows you indoors, causing poor indoor air quality in your Bend home —and makes your allergies miserable.

-The good news is, there are proven ways to get rid of indoor pollen problems once and for all.
-A combination of pollen season prep and professional indoor air quality solutions can reduce your allergy problems and make itchy eyes and sneezing in the spring a thing of the past.
+The good news is, there are reliable ways to get rid of indoor pollen problems for good.
+A combination of pollen season prep and professional indoor air quality solutions can solve your allergy problems and make itchy eyes and sneezing in the spring a thing of the past.

 Why Pollen Is So Bad in Bend, Oregon

-Pollen spread from trees, grass and weeds is a major spring problem in Bend.
-How does this pollen affect indoor air quality?
+Pollen produced from trees, grass and weeds is a serious spring problem in Bend.
+What is the connection between this pollen and poor indoor air quality?

-It finds its way into your home and collects in carpets, furniture, bedding and air ducts.
-Once inside, pollen can circulate in the air through a poorly filtered HVAC system.
+It enters your home and settles into carpets, furniture, bedding and air ducts.
+Once inside, pollen can spread in the air through an unfiltered HVAC system.
 As it circulates, it can cause constant allergy flare-ups.

 How Pollen Gets Inside Your Home

-Homeowners are often shocked to learn just how much pollen is in their home.
-It makes its way through open windows and doors, hitches a ride on your pets and even can be drawn inside by a poorly filtered HVAC system.
-Even if you shut your windows and doors, pollen still can find ways into your home.
+Homeowners are often shocked to learn just how much pollen gets into their home.
+It makes its way through open windows and doors, hitches a ride on your pets and even can be drawn inside by an unfiltered HVAC system.
+Even if you make sure your doors and windows are always closed, pollen still can get into your home.
 You can bring it in on your shoes and clothing.
-Poorly sealed doors and windows even allow pollen in.
+Cracks around your doors and windows even let pollen in.

-Once inside, pollen circulates through your Bend home.
-Understanding how to how to reduce pollen in homes means stopping it from getting in your home whenever possible and then filtering it from circulation when it does.
+Once inside, pollen moves throughout through your Bend home.
+Understanding how to how to reduce pollen in homes means limiting the amount of pollen that gets in your home whenever possible and then eliminating it from circulation if it does.

-• Change your HVAC filters frequently.
-Clean filters capture pollen and allergens from the air circulating throughout your home.
+• Swap out your HVAC filters on a routine basis.
+Clean filters remove pollen and allergens from the air circulating in your home.

-• Make sure your windows are closed on heavy pollen count days.
-Open windows allow significant levels of pollen indoors.
+• Shut windows on heavy pollen count days.
+Open windows allow high concentrations of pollen indoors.

-• Wash your hair and change clothes after being outside.
-Pollen clings to your hair, skin and clothing, and you can transfer that pollen onto your pillows, bedding and furniture
+• Wash your hair and change clothes after spending time outdoors.
+Pollen clings to your hair, skin and clothing, and you can spread that pollen onto your pillows, bedding and furniture

-• Use a vacuum that has a HEPA filter.
-HEPA vacuums help catch tiny pollen particles trapped in carpets and furniture.
+• Vacuum with a HEPA filter.
+Vacuums that use HEPA filters help catch tiny pollen particles hidden in carpets and furniture.

-• Use doormats and don’t wear shoes inside your house.
-Shoes can carry pollen, dirt and other debris throughout your home.
+• Wipe your feet on doormats and take off shoes.
+Shoes track pollen, dirt and other debris throughout your home.

 • Don’t forget to bathe and groom your pets.
-Pets bring pollen indoors on their fur, which they can then leave all over your bedding, carpets and furniture.
+Pets bring pollen indoors on their fur, which they can then transfer to your bedding, carpets and furniture.

-Upgrade Your HVAC System for Healthier, Cleaner Air
+Upgrade Your HVAC System for Healthy Home Air

-Your HVAC system can plays a major role in improving your home’s the air quality in your home.These professional, whole-home indoor air quality solutions reduce allergens, improve airflow and make your home feel better throughout allergy season.
+Your HVAC system can plays a major role in improving your home’s indoor air quality.These professional, whole-home indoor air quality solutions minimize allergens, improve airflow and make your home feel more pleasant throughout allergy season.

 High-Efficiency Air Filters

-High-efficiency HVAC filters help capture particles like pollen, dust and pet dander from the air in your home.
-You can compare filters using MERV ratings, which are numbers that indicate how effectively a filter captures airborne particles.
+High-efficiency HVAC filters help remove particles like pollen, dust and pet dander from your home’s air.
+You can compare filters using MERV ratings, which are numbers that show how effectively a filter traps airborne particles.
 The higher the MERV rating, the smaller particles the filter can trap.
 Many homeowners looking for the best air filters for allergies choose high-efficiency air filters because they minimize pollen and other airborne contaminants.

 Whole-Home Air Purifiers

 Whole-home air filtration systems connect directly to your HVAC system to clean the air in every room of your home.
-Unlike portable air purifiers that only filter one room, whole-home air purification systems continuously eliminate microscopic particles like pollen, dust and pet dander as air moves through your ductwork.
-This creates a whole-home solution to your pollen problems.
+Unlike portable air purifiers that only filter one room, whole-home air purification systems continuously capture microscopic particles like pollen, dust and pet dander as air travels through your ductwork.
+This creates a comprehensive solution to your seasonal allergy concerns.

 Humidity Control

-Higher spring humidity in Bend can also worsen your allergies by encouraging mold and mildew growth.
-Ideally, your home's humidity should remain between 30-50 percent.
-Whole-home humidity control systems connect to your HVAC system to balance moisture levels throughout your house.
-In humid months, they remove excess moisture like a dehumidifier.
-In winter, they put moisture back into dry air.
-Unlike portable dehumidifiers that only work in one room, whole-home systems are a way toboost indoor air quality in the spring in your entire home.
+Higher spring humidity in Bend can also worsen your allergies by promoting mold and mildew growth.
+Ideally, your home's humidity should be between 30-50 percent.
+Whole-home humidity control systems work with your HVAC system to balance moisture levels throughout your house.
+In humid months, they eliminate excess moisture like a dehumidifier.
+In winter, they add moisture back into dry air.
+Unlike portable dehumidifiers that only cover one room, whole-home systems are a way toboost indoor air quality in the spring in your full home.

 UV Air Purification

-UV air purification systems help eliminate mold spores, bacteria and certain viruses circulating through your HVAC system.
-Unlike filters , which only trap particles like pollen and dust, UV systems also use ultraviolet light to neutralize biological pollutants.
+UV air purification systems help reduce mold spores, bacteria and certain viruses traveling through your HVAC system.
+Unlike filters that only catch and remove particles like pollen and dust, UV systems also use ultraviolet light to destroy biological pollutants.

-When comparing an air purifier vs air filter for HVAC systems, remember that filters are for particles whiles purifiers have additional advanced technology to clean pollutants you might not be able to see.
-When paired with filtration and humidity control, UV purification can help support cleaner, healthier air inside your home.
+When comparing an air purifier vs air filter for HVAC systems, remember that filters remove particles whiles purifiers have even more advanced technology to clean your air of other substances filters alone can’t address.
+When used with filtration and humidity control, UV purification can help create cleaner, healthier air inside your home.

 Signs Your Home Needs IAQ Improvements

 Your home may have indoor air quality problems if you constantly deal with allergy symptoms indoors like sneezing, coughing, congestion, headaches or red, itchy eyes.
-Other symptoms of poor indoor air quality in your Bend home include dust buildup even after you clean, musty smells, poor airflow and rooms that feel closed-in or humid.
-If your symptoms improve when you leave the house, that’s a strong sign your indoor air may be the issue.
+Other symptoms of poor indoor air quality in your Bend home include dust buildup quickly after cleaning, musty smells, uneven airflow and rooms that feel closed-in or humid.
+If your symptoms get better when you leave the house, that’s a major sign your indoor air may be the issue.

 Professional IAQ Services That Solve Pollen Problems

-DIY solutions can help reduce pollen indoors, but they don’t completely resolve the problem.
-If you suffer from spring pollen allergies, even small amounts of pollen can make you miserable.
+DIY solutions can help reduce pollen indoors, but aren’t enough to fully resolve the problem.
+If you continuously deal with spring pollen allergies, even small amounts of pollen can make you miserable.
 That is where professional HVAC air quality solutions can help.
-An indoor air quality assessment identifies and measures the allergens and pollutants in your home so an HVAC professional can determine filtration or purification solutions to finally solve your pollen problem.
+An indoor air quality assessment detects allergens and pollutants in your home so an HVAC professional can determine filtration or purification solutions to finally solve your pollen problem.

-Other ways to boost your indoor air quality are available, like duct cleaning.
-For allergies like pollen, dust and pet dander, cleaning debris out of your home’s air ducts can be a an effective way to reduce allergy problems.
-Seasonal HVAC maintenance also is a great way to make sure your system cleans your air effectively and also helps prolong the life of your system.
+Other tools to boost your indoor air quality are available, like duct cleaning.
+For allergies like pollen, dust and pet dander, cleaning debris out of your home’s air ducts can be a major benefit.
+Seasonal HVAC maintenance also ensures that your system filters pollutants effectively and also helps prolong the life of your system.

-For many Bend residents, professional services like filtration, purification, duct cleaning and humidity control finally provide the spring allergies home solutions they’ve been waiting for.
+For many Bend residents, professional services like filtration, purification, duct cleaning and humidity control finally offer the spring allergies home solutions they’ve been waiting for.

-Prevention and professional solutions are the best way to tame your spring allergies.
-Do your part by following DIY tips to reduce pollen indoors.
-To effectively manage your pollen problem, work with an HVAC professional like the team at Tri County Climate Control LLC.
-We have professional knowledge and effective tools to boost your indoor air quality, so you can breathe healthy, pollen-free air all spring.
+Prevention and professional solutions are the smartest way to conquer spring allergies.
+Do your part by following DIY tips to minimize pollen indoors.
+To fully solve your pollen problem, work with an HVAC professional like the team at Tri County Climate Control LLC.
+We have specialized knowledge and effective tools to improve your indoor air quality, so you can breathe clean, pollen-free air all spring.

 We also can keep levels in from becoming a problem in the first place with professional pollen season prep in Bend.
-Schedule an IAQ consultation online or call 541-546-1393 today to learn more with Tri County Climate Control LLC.
+Schedule an IAQ consultation online or call 541-546-1393 today to get started with Tri County Climate Control LLC.